-Clinical trials are vital to healthcare research and innovation.
+Clinical trials play a vital role in healthcare research and innovation.
 But finding clinical research volunteers can sometimes be a challenge.

-When the National Institute for Health and Care Research (NIHR) launched a new research hub in the south of England, they wanted to use social media to raise awareness of the role of clinical volunteers.
+When the National Institute for Health and Care Research (NIHR) launched a new research hub in the south of England, they wanted to use social media to raise awareness of clinical research in the wider community and recruit volunteers.

-Communications Manager Chrissy Sturt asked me to provide social media training on Instagram and Facebook.
+Communications Manager Chrissy Sturt approached me to help with social media training on Instagram and Facebook.

 Chrissy was already savvy with social media, but she wanted a better understanding of the latest tactics/trends and how these could help the NIHR spread their message far and wide.